DonStelin/dotfiles/README.md

-Configuration files for my daily tools, plus an init script to quickly set up the environment
+Configuration files for my daily tools
 - This config file can be easily installed using the script `init`
 - These dotfiles are intended to run on top of [Omarchy](https://omarchy.org/)
 - Still WIP